 In fiction, as well as in life, it’s not always clear how things might work out in the end.
 And probably no one knows that better than a small business owner.
 That’s why it can be a good idea to consider insurance coverage for a variety of business plot lines.

-As an insurance company, we’re well-versed in how to protect your business in the event of an accident or other unforeseen event.
+As an insurance company, we’re well-versed in what liability insurance covers.
+So we can help you your business in the event of an accident or other unforeseen event.
 At Simply Business, we go a step further.
 We look for ways to help you avoid or minimize the chances of bad things happening.
-Just check out our online small business resource center, Simply U.
+Just check out our online small business resource center.

 That’s where you’ll find all kinds of helpful articles, tools, and tips to keep your business up and running.
 Here are just a few: